wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 console.log(myImage);
 ```

-Next we will create a div
+Next, create a div with a class of `wrapper` and log it.

 ```js
 const myDiv = document.createElement('div');